What is the Age Range of pupils at Knighton Mead |

 ---|---|

-Communication and Interaction (e.g. speech articulation, stammering, speech and language delay, autism. etc) | -Fun Time (Early Years small group intervention to develop social, communication and interaction skills)
+Communication and Interaction (e.g. speech articulation, stammering, speech and language delay, autism etc) | -Fun Time (Early Years small group intervention to develop social, communication and interaction skills)

--Play Interaction (1:1 / small group intervention for children who struggle with their peers) -1:1 Speech and Language Support with TA -Small language group with TA -Communication and Interaction programme specified by ASD team -Strategies taught to manage stammer as recommended by external Speech and Language Therapist -Individual visual timetable -Visual aids to help learning -BRWP (1:1 Reading and Writing intervention) -Recommendations from external agencies (Learning, Communication and Interaction / Speech and Language Therapy, Hearing Impairment Team, Visual Impairment Team and Educational Psychologist) |
+-Play Interaction (1:1 / small group intervention for children who struggle with their peers) -1:1 speech and language support with TA -Small language group with TA -Communication and Interaction programme specified by ASD team -Strategies taught to manage stammer as recommended by external Speech and Language Therapist -Individual visual timetable -Visual aids to help learning -Task Plans -Voice 21 strategies |

-Cognition and Learning (e.g. global learning difficulties, dyslexia, dyscalculia etc) | -Writing task lists
+Cognition and Learning (e.g. global learning difficulties, dyslexia, dyscalculia etc) | -BRP (1:1 Reading intervention)

-Social, Emotional and Mental Health Difficulties (e.g. anxiety, depression, eating disorders, obsessive, compulsive disorder (OCD) etc) | -Support from Social, Emotional, Mental, Health link Teacher
+Social, Emotional and Mental Health Difficulties (e.g. anxiety, depression, eating disorders, obsessive, compulsive disorder (OCD) etc) | -1:1 Emotional check ins with our Pastoral Lead

-Sensory and Physical Needs (Visual impairment, hearing impairment, sensory needs (e.g. autism, dyspraxia, toileting issues, physical disability etc) | -Trained staff support children with toileting issues
+Sensory and Physical Needs (Visual impairment, hearing impairment, sensory needs (e.g. autism, dyspraxia, toileting issues, physical disability etc) | -Sensory resources

 Where can I find the schools Accessibility Policy?